 - Mention the reading level or genre if relevant.
 "Is reading independently at grade level" or "is working toward grade-level text complexity" gives families a clear benchmark.

 - Include a speaking/listening note when warranted.
-This strand is often skipped — a brief note stands out and gives families a fuller picture.
+This strand is often skipped, and a brief note gives families a fuller picture.

 - Give a homework action.
-ELA growth is amplified by home reading and writing practice — tell families exactly what to do.
+ELA growth is supported by home reading and writing practice, so tell families exactly what to do.

 Generate English ELA comments faster